ssclay/trend_analysis/README.md

 `{'trend_start': 6.145, 'trend_end': 7.455, 'trend': 0.145, 'std_error': 0.346}`

 From this output we understand that the trend line for the data set is drawn from 6.145 at X0, and changes by 0.145 at each point on the X axis, ending at 7.455.
 The standard error, 0.346, indicates how closely the line fits the data, returning 0.0 when the data set is perfectly linear.
+The value for the most recent data point can be assumed to be 7.455±(0.346/2), or 7.282~7.628.

 Properties